-The Vora Laboratory is a member of the new George Mason University Quantum Materials Center.
-The mission of this Center is to undertake the computational design of quantum materials, synthesize and characterize these materials, and incorporate them into Beyond Moore logic devices.
-Stay tuned for the official Center launch at the end of October!
+The Vora Laboratory is a member of the new George Mason University Quantum Science and Engineering Center.
+The mission of this Center is to undertake the computational design of quantum materials, synthesize and characterize these materials, and incorporate them into novel computing devices.
+Our team explores spin phenomena in these novel materials and their heterostructures using Raman spectroscopy.

 2D Materials and Alloys